 Website: Does your church’s website look and sound like your church?
 That is, when you interact with your website, put yourself in the shoes of a visitor who’s unfamiliar with your church.
 Would that first-time visitor be able to get an idea of what your church is like from looking at your website?

-Not what you believe, or what you do, or what time your church meets.
-But would a stranger gain a sense of what your church community is like?
 Yes?
 Great.
 You’ve done some great work.
 If not, spend a little time updating the language to be more conversational.
 Also, consider adding more photos and images that capture the essence of your church’s fellowship.

 Also, perhaps most importantly about your church’s website, is that it’s easy to navigate and you’re providing the information people are really looking for – like service times and campus locations.

 Pushpay exists to help churches better engage with their members, become more efficient at making disciples, and ultimately more effective at fulfilling the Great Commission.
 We do that best by combining church management software, a digital giving platform, and a church app together for a seamless and connected experience.
 We call it ChurchStaq.
 Schedule a chat with one of our software experts to see how ChurchStaq can help your church.